 Allen Halden appears in my Doctor Who fan films 'TARDIS Adventure' and 'Temporary Exile.'
-He also appears in the original sci-fi comedy 'Gate Crashers.'
-I met him when he rented a room in my pal Scott's house in Orange, Connecticut.
+He also appears in my sci-fi comedy 'Gate Crashers.'
+I met Allen when he rented a room in my pal Scott's house in Orange, Connecticut.
 Both the house and Scott made loads of contributions to earlier films.

 About Allen, Scott says "we were friends during an intense period in my life in the latter half of the 80s, in a way that forges a lifelong connection."
 Same goes for me.